Cu7ious/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups 		// prints all the groups the current user is part of 3-new_owner 		// changes the owner of the file `hello` to the user `betty` 5-execute 		// adds execute permission to the owner of the file `hello`
+2-groups 		// prints all the groups the current user is part of 3-new_owner 		// changes the owner of the file `hello` to the user `betty` 5-execute 		// adds execute permission to the owner of the file `hello` 6-multiple_permissions  // adds x permission to owner and group owner, and r permission to other users, to the file hello
 ```